 Amazon followed the blue ocean strategy by leveraging the kinetic energy in the market and looking toward the ocean to go where no company had gone before.

 Manandhar: When I joined the company, there were many problems to solve.
 There was a lack of real productization and a limited understanding of how we could differentiate our product technology.
 I knew that I could make an impact there.
 Here at Wicket, we have three companies that came together.
 It has been an amazing petrie dish for creating a combined entity, especially because there are three different cultures, products and services, and three different customers in various verticals.
 Effectively we are in a startup phase.
 This is where I come from, and ultimately, that’s where I want to be.

 How has your background as a technology entrepreneur impacted the company direction?

 Manandhar: I have always built products.
-I understand the gestation and economics of building products, more than creating service businesses.
+I understand the gestation and economics of building products, more than creating service businesses that can be only possible by Michigan SEO firms.
 I remember going to our leadership team a few days after I joined, and we had a very good chat.
 I really liked the baseline thinking, and I told them that we could not do everything.
 We have to pick a box.
 The box I believed that we should go dominate is the box called high value venues.